 The best thing about Mauritius is that, although some beaches are a surfer’s paradise, others remain flat, completely protected from the waves.
 This makes the island ideal for other water sports such as skiing, wakeboarding, and SUPing.

 If your preferred sport is water skiing or wakeboarding, most of the island’s beaches have locals waiting to take tourists for a tow through the water.
-They will also offer you the necessary equipment if you don’t have your own, or if you simply don’t carry such luggage around with you.
+They will also offer you the necessary equipment if you don’t have your own.

 Alternatively, the calm conditions also offer a far more relaxing activity, SUPing.
 You can find many online SUP rentals and tours, just make sure to book a tour with a guide for a more educational excursion.

 If you are an adventurer with a wanderlust for Mauritius heights, then take a hike… No, seriously.
 On the other hand, if you’re one who prefers to keep your feet planted safely at sea level, explore the islands culture and tropical wonders.

 The Pieter Both mountain trail is the perfect hike for a more experienced climber.
 Standing at 2 690 ft tall, this is the second tallest mountain in Mauritius.
 It is named after the first Governor-General of the Dutch East Indies and can be identified by the rock formation at its peak that resembles the face of a man.